 Supporting both Windows and Mac operating systems, the MYO will basically make you the Jedi Master of presentations and Web browsing, zombie eradication gaming and music creation, and Quadricopter flights over Miranda Kerr's house (during which your mad skills will both dazzle her and record her doing hot yoga in the nude.)
 Once activated, the MYO senses gestures and movements through both muscle activity and motion sensitivity.
 When a user's arm muscles move, the band detects changes in hand gesture, down to individual fingers.
 When tracking the positioning in space of the arm and hand, it can detect subtle movements in all directions.
 Lag time between movement and detection are minimal.
 According to MYO's creators, the device sometimes even seems to recognize a gesture before your hand makes it, since muscles higher in the arm activate slightly before the wiggle message reaches the fingers.

 The MYO functions with Bluetooth 4.0 Low Energy, and includes on-board, rechargeable Lithium-Ion batteries, and an ARM processor.
-Plans to expand supported platforms to iOS and Android are in the works--APIs will be available to developers once the MYO, currently available for pre-order, is officially released.
+Supported platforms include Mac, Windows, iOS, and Android devices through Bluetooth Smart.
+Open APIs and free SDK are also available to developers.

 The MYO armband is a top Dude Gift for a Geek pick.